BramSrna/ElevatorControlSystem/README.md

 To test the program using JUnit test cases:
   Each system contains corresponding JUnit test cases.
 To run the JUnit test, perform the following:
 	1. Select the Junit test file to run in Eclipse.
-The JUnit test files are: ElevatorSubsystemTests.java, FloorSubsystemTests.java, and SchedulerTest.java.
+The JUnit test files are: ElevatorSubsystemTests.java + ElevatorTests.java, FloorSubsystemTests.java, and SchedulerTest.java.
 	2. Press the "Run" button at the top of the Eclipse interface.
 	3. Repeat for the other JUnit test files